tos-kamiya/init_attrs_with_kwargs/README.md

 init_attrs_with_kwargs
 ======================

-A helper for type-checked command-line argument store
+A helper for type-checked command-line argument store.

 ## Sample